A theory of locally impenetrable elastic tubes: Impenetrability of a tubular volume

 \section{Impenetrability of a tubular volume}

-Consider a slender body $\mathcal{B}$ whose stress-free reference configuration $\mathcal{R}_0$ is a straight tube with a uniform circular cross-section (Fig. \ref{fig:schematic}).
-We choose in $\mathcal{R}_0$ a straight line $\bR\equiv\bR(s)$, with $s$ its arc-length coordinate, around which the tube is centered.
-On each point $s$ on $\bR$ is attached a right-handed, orthonormal, constant frame of directors $\bE_i$, $i\in\{1,2,3\}$, such that $\bE_3$ coincides with the tangent, i.e.
+Consider a slender body $\mathcal{B}$ whose stress-free reference configuration $\mathcal{R}_0$ is a straight tube\footnote{We choose to work with a straight reference configuration for simplicity.
+The kinematics of a curved reference configuration do not fundamentally differ from those of a straight rod.} with an arbitrary cross-section that may vary along its length.
+To each point $s$ on $\bR$, we attach a right-handed, orthonormal, constant frame of directors $\bE_i$, $i\in\{1,2,3\}$, such that $\bE_3$ coincides with the tangent, i.e.,